Lost Universe: Characters

 He is the master of a giant company called Gazer Konzern and the boss of mega-crime organization Nightmare.
 He is the master of the Lost Ship Dark Star, and intends to control the whole universe.
 Stargazer possesses a power to destroy the mind of a person from afar.

 He is a young-looking guy who works for Stargazer, and master of Goln-Nova, one of the legendary Lost Ships.
 He commands Glen and Carly at Nightmare.
 He was injured in the battle with Alice ten years ago and has since been in stasis.
 He woke up after sleeping for 87,016 hours in a capsule.

 Media

 Light novels

 When the first novel of Lost Universe was released in 1992, it enjoyed moderate success.
 Kanzaka was already in negotiations for the Slayers anime.

 Manga

 A manga adaptation by Shoko Yoshinaka was published in Kadokawa Shoten's Monthly Dragon Junior magazine from December 1997 to November 2002 and was collected into four volumes.

 Anime

 Lost Universe is distributed in North America by Enoki Films, and was originally licensed for American distribution by ADV Films, who released the series onto both dubbed and subtitled VHS tapes and bilingual DVD.
 Following ADV's bankruptcy in 2009, the rights to the anime have since transferred to Nozomi Entertainment who re-released the complete series in a new bilingual DVD box set.
 The entirety of the show's English dub can be streamed and watched for free on Nozomi Entertainment's YouTube channel.

+Reception

+Episode 26 of the anime won first place Animages Anime Grand Prix "Best Episode" category, and the anime itself placed third in the "Best Title" category, behind Nadesico and Cowboy Bebop.
+Canal Volfield won third place in the "Best Character" category, behind Ruri Hoshino from Nadesico and Sakura Kinomoto from Cardcaptor Sakura.
+The title song "Infinity" won second place in "Best Song", after "Dearest" from Nadesico and before "Tank!" from Cowboy Bebop.

+At THEM Anime Reviews, Lost Universe received a 4 out 5 score, judging it a well done show, with the caveat that the compression of (five) novels into a single season of anime "doesn't do its intricate story justice".
+The series' VHS Vol. 6-7 were reviewed at Anime News Network, with the reviewer concluding that are mediocre.

+The entry in The Encyclopedia of Science Fiction notes that Lost Universe is a "niche and quirky example of late-1990s sf anime: a show where a snarky AI girl, a caped hero, and a bumbling sidekick fight galactic evil while starships trade laser fire one moment and jokes the next; a vision that might just be regarded as a low-brow, anime take on Iain M. Banks's Culture".